rogerbinns/apsw/doc/exceptions.rst

 .. exception:: BusyError

   *SQLITE_BUSY*.
 The database file is locked.
-Use :meth:`Connection.setbusytimeout` to change how long SQLite waits for the database to be unlocked or :meth:`Connection.setbusyhandler` to use your own handler.
+Use :meth:`Connection.set_busy_timeout` to change how long SQLite waits for the database to be unlocked or :meth:`Connection.set_busy_handler` to use your own handler.

 .. exception:: LockedError